The Best 2026 Credit Card Strategy: No Fees and Maximum Returns

 Always be careful when you type your PIN.
 If you suspect something is not safe, do not use your credit card!
 And if you think someone got your PIN, change it immediately or block the card!
 If you lose the card, you should immediately report it as stolen to make it blocked!

-7. Credit Cards companies are not your friends
+7. Credit card companies are not your friends

-Overall, you need to understand that these credit card companies are in for the money!
+Overall, you need to understand that these credit card companies are in it for the money!

 They are not offering free cards just because they are nice!
-Most people are making many mistakes with their credit cards.
-And credit card companies are exploiting these people!
+Most people make many mistakes with their credit cards, and credit card companies exploit these people!
 Do not make mistakes with your credit cards, and you will have a powerful tool in your wallet!

 Conclusion

 An optimized credit card strategy consists of reducing the fees to zero and maximizing the cashback from purchases.
-To achieve these goals, I need three different cards:
+To achieve these goals, you need two different cards:

 If you are used to United States credit cards, you may wonder why I did not talk about travel hacking.
 In fact, in Switzerland, travel hacking with credit cards is bad.
 There are a few options from Swiss and Miles, for instance.
 However, their bonus is not very interesting, and their credit cards are not even free!
 These cards may be good if you spend a lot of money.
 However, that is not the point of this blog spending a lot of money.

-Finally, do not forget that credit cards are powerful tools if used correctly.
+Finally, please remember that credit cards are powerful tools if used correctly.
 If you are not using them correctly, they can be very dangerous to your personal finances.
 You need to never carry a balance on your credit card.
-If you carry a balance, you are much better off with no credit card!
+If you carry a balance, you are much better off with no credit card.

 And if you want to keep it simple, it is also possible.
 Remember only to use free cards, which will minimize foreign exchange fees.